SKAHP/One-Engi/holeman.md

 JOHNSON: Can you recall when your first big story appeared concerning the President?

-HOLEMAN: No, I can't because there's only one big story that I remember theNewsever getting from Truman, and that was by Paul Healy who was down at Deerfoot Lake when Truman said he would not give the atom bomb to the Russians.
-And our guy got away from the crowd and found a telephone someplace.
+HOLEMAN: No, I can't because **there's only one big story that I remember the News ever getting from Truman, and that was by Paul Healy who was down at Deerfoot Lake when Truman said he would not give the atom bomb to the Russians.** And our guy **got away from the crowd and found a telephone someplace.**

 JOHNSON: Paul Healy?

 HOLEMAN: Yes.
 Now you may find six other guys claiming credit for the same big scoop, but he's the guy that got a bonus for it from my paper.

-JOHNSON: So that was a New YorkDaily Newsscoop.
+JOHNSON: So that was a New York Daily News scoop.

 HOLEMAN: A scoop in those days--fifteen minutes was big stuff.